mount - phpMan

 -N, --namespace ns

-writes to /run/mount) and calls mount(2) system call, otherwise it runs in the
+writes to _/run/mount) and calls the mount(2) system call, otherwise it runs in the

-libraries or another requirements necessary to execute mount(2) command.
+contain any libraries or other requirements necessary to execute the mount(2) call.

 -O, --test-opts opts